z26zheng/azure-documentdb-odata-sql/README.md

 ## Release Notes

+* 2.0.18 Added support for JOIN for entity with Id
 * 2.0.16 Added support for JOIN
 * 2.0.4 Added support for ARRAY_CONTAINS
 * 2.0.3 Added support for DateTimeOffset